lucaseverini/fuse-alto/README.md

 ## fuse-alto

-A partially working FUSE driver for the Xerox Alto and Alto II file system.
+A working FUSE driver for the Xerox Alto and Alto II file system.
+By Luca Severini (lucaseverini@mac.com).

 The code is based on L. Stewart's `aar.c` dated 1/18/93.